m-o-h-a-n-d/NEWMO/README.md

 from pathlib import Path

 readme_content = """
-# 📰 Laravel News Dashboard (with Redis & Meilisearch)
+# 📰 Laravel News Project And Control Dashboard Admin

 This is a Laravel-powered content management system with advanced features like real-time notifications, Redis-based caching, Meilisearch search engine, authorization control, and full support for SEO.